 The best we can hope for – and it’s a slim one – is to nibble away at the margins.
 Waiting periods.
 Some small degree of gun instruction.
 Curbs on silencers and large capacity magazines.
 Of course, the NRA and gun absolutists will oppose most of those measures, invoking the “slippery slope” concept that any restriction could eventually lead to a total ban.

 If you don’t own or have a gun, you may wonder why they are so popular and so fiercely defended.
-There are several reasons, but rational and irrational.
+There are several reasons, both rational and irrational.
 Firstly, there is not a police officer on every corner.
 If your life is in danger, there’s no guarantee that a black-and-white will arrive before you are good-and-dead.

 As the saying goes, “When seconds count, the police are minutes away.”